jakobringler/H_ML_Castles/README.md

 - Tensorboard 2.7.0
 - tqdm 4.62.3

-to restore the environment fully an anaconda snapshot can be gound in *00_env*
+to restore the environment fully an anaconda snapshot can be found in *00_env*